Policy No: 2043 Responsible Office: Commercialization and Industry Collaboration Last Review Date: 04/12/2022 Next Required Review: 04/12/2027

 University Affiliated Individuals who generate Inventions that are licensed with equity as partial consideration may perform clinical trials or research & testing for the licensee ONLY upon the specific approval of the relevant University oversight committees (i.e. IRB, IACUC, etc.) after full disclosure of all pertinent interests and consideration of any real or perceived conflicts of interest in the pursuit of such activities.

 4.7 Conflict of Commitment/Financial Conflict of Interest

 License and assignment agreements between the University and its University Affiliated Individual or between the University and a company in which University Affiliated Individual hold a financial or management interest may create a conflict of interest.
-When such a license or assignment agreement is entered into by the University, any continuing development of the Invention with the use of University funds, facilities, or funds administered by the University presents potential conflicts of interest, and may only proceed if managed through appropriate disclosure, review and approval under the processes set out in the University's Conflict of Commitment/Financial Conflict of Interest Policy.
+When such a license or assignment agreement is entered into by the University, any continuing development of the Invention with the use of University funds, facilities, or funds administered by the University presents potential conflicts of interest, and may only proceed if managed through appropriate disclosure, review and approval under the processes set out in the University's Conflict of Commitment and Conflict of Interest (policy).

 University Affiliated Individuals consulting or communicating with commercial enterprises can be of significant benefit to the University, the individual, the commercial entity, and the general public.
 However, in such instances where such consulting or communicating involves an Inventor named on an Invention and the commercial entity that has licensed or is negotiating a license to said Invention, there exists the potential for conflicts of interest, for the inhibition of the free exchange of information, and for interference with the employee's primary allegiance to the University.
-University employees should be guided in these arrangements by University's Conflict of Commitment/Financial Conflict of Interest Policy.
+University employees should be guided in these arrangements by University's Conflict of Commitment and Conflict of Interest policy.